Do you want to add a WordPress logout link to your site?

 Some people find the other links in the Meta widget are not quite as useful.

-As an alternate, you can also add a plain text or custom HTML widget with the logout link in plain HTML.
-Here is the HTML code you’ll need to add:
+As an alternative, you can also add a plain text or custom HTML widget with the logout link in plain HTML.
+Here is the HTML code you will need to add:

-We hope this article helped you find the direct WordPress logout link and add it on your navigation menu.
-You may also want to see our ultimate step by step WordPress security guide for beginners.
+We hope this article helped you find the direct WordPress logout link and add it to your navigation menu.
+You may also want to see our guide on how to add a call button in WordPress or our expert picks for the best social media plugins for WordPress.